scala/scala3/docs/docs/reference/contextual-repr/import-implied.md

 In the code above, the `import A._` clause of object `B` will import all members of `A` _except_ the representative `tc`.
 Conversely, the second import `import repr A._` will import _only_ that representative.

-Generally, a normal import clause brings all definitions except representatives into scope whereas an `import repr` clause brings only representatives into scope.
+Generally, a normal import clause brings all members except representatives into scope whereas an `import repr` clause brings only representatives into scope.

 There are two main benefits arising from these rules: